 Generally in battery situations there is at least the possibility of the criminal defense attorney mounting a self defense argument.
 Because of the odd nature of this battery, this Tampa criminal lawyer would rule that defense out in a heartbeat.
 Conversely, the alleged victims in this case could very likely have used physical force to defend themselves and they would have been within their legal rights to do so.
 Realistically, if these allegations are charged in a criminal court without the option of a pretrial diversion program the only chance for Ross in trial is that a jury simply feels the charges are so ridiculous that they acquit him and punish the State for wasting tax dollars by bringing the charges.
 This jury nullification chance is too risky as his only defense to pursue.

 Charles Ross will very likely face these criminal charges.
 The Manatee County State Attorney’s Office likely has enough evidence to proceed and due to this case meriting media coverage they now have a bit of political pressure to move forward.
 Despite the pranks being goofy, in all reality no one was harmed and because of that Ross will likely get a minor sentence or pretrial diversion.

 Jason Mayberry is a Tampa criminal attorney practicing in Tampa Bay area State and Federal Courts.
-Our firm is available for your needs 24 hours a day, 7 days a week at 813-444-7435 or at 727-771-3847.
+Our firm is available for your needs from 9AM to 5PM, Monday through Friday at 813-444-7435 or at 727-771-3847.